fliegwerk/mediacenter/README.md

-# FMC - The Fliegwerk Mediacenter
+# FMC - The fliegwerk Mediacenter

 A simple mediacenter based on pure PHP without Javascript using only current browser features